drewbanne/Weatherly/README.md

 # Weatherly 🌦️

-A modern weather dashboard built with **React + TypeScript + Vite**, designed to provide real-time weather updates with a clean and responsive UI.
+A modern weather dashboard built with **Vite + React + TypeScript**, featuring Zustand for state management and reusable UI components.
+Designed to be simple, clean, and responsive.

 ## 🚀 Features
 - Search for any city and get live weather updates 🌍